 Plaka is the old historical neighborhood of Athens City.
 Impressively clustered around the northern and eastern slopes of the Acropolis of Athens.
-Notably incorporating labyrinthine streets and neoclassical architecture.
-In fact, it is located on the northeast slope of Acropolis of Athens, between Syntagma Square and Monastiraki Square.
+Notably, it incorporates labyrinthine streets and neoclassical architecture.
+It is located on the northeast slope of Acropolis of Athens, between Syntagma Square and Monastiraki Square.

-Plaka Historical Area is built on top of the residential areas of the Ancient Athens City.
+The Historical area of Plaka is built on top of the residential areas of the Ancient Athens City.
 It is known as the “Neighborhood of the Gods” due to its proximity to the Acropolis of Athens and its many archaeological sites.

 Adrianou Street is the largest and most central street in Plaka Historical Area.
 Also, it divides Plaka into two areas.
-First the upper level, – Ano Plaka – located right under the Acropolis of Athens.
-Second the lower level – Kato Plaka – situated between Syntagma Square and Monastiraki Square.
-Excavations have proven that Adrianou Street is the oldest street in Athens still in continuous use with exactly the same layout since antiquity.
+Firstly, the upper level – Ano Plaka – is located right under the Acropolis of Athens.
+Secondly, the lower level – Kato Plaka – is situated between Syntagma Square and Monastiraki Square.
+Excavations have proven that Adrianou Street is the oldest street in Athens still in continuous use, with the same layout since antiquity.

-Furthermore Plaka Historical Area includes a lot of Museums such as the New Acropolis Museum, the New Jewish Museum of Greece, the Museum of Greek Folk Art.
-Moreover it holds an annex of which is the Old Public Baths building, the Frissiras Museum, the Museum of Popular Music Instruments, the Museum of Pavlos and Alexandra Kanellopoulou and the Athens University Museum.
+Furthermore, the Plaka Historical Area includes a lot of Museums such as the New Acropolis Museum, the New Jewish Museum of Greece, and the Museum of Greek Folk Art.
+Moreover, it holds an annex which is the Old Public Baths building, the Frissiras Museum, the Museum of Popular Music Instruments, the Museum of Pavlos and Alexandra Kanellopoulou, and the Athens University Museum.

 Tours We Recommend